-As I said, that’s usually a brand like Huggies or Pampers, but sometimes Target offers a store promotion on their store brand, Up&Up.
+That’s usually a brand like Huggies or Pampers, but sometimes Target offers a store promotion on their store brand, Up&Up.
 If Up&Up brand diapers hit stock-up prices, be prepared to pull the trigger even if you tend to buy Huggies.

-4. Stock up on Huggies diapers and wipes at Target.
+3. Stock up on Huggies diapers and wipes at Target.

 Target offers some sort of week-long baby promotion about once a month.

-8. Find out if your insurance will cover the cost of a breast pump.
+7. Find out if your insurance will cover the cost of a breast pump.
 (Most will!)

 You can visit a website for the brand of pump you want to buy to see if your insurance covers it.

-For example Lansinoh will help you quickly determine if your insurance covers the cost of their pumps.
+For example, Lansinoh will help you quickly determine if your insurance covers the cost of their pumps.
 Just enter your state and insurance company to find local suppliers.
-Or, call your insurance company directly to find out if you’re covered!
+Or call your insurance company directly to find out if you’re covered!

-9. Create your own sale on CVS brand formula using ExtraBucks.
+8. Create your own sale on CVS brand formula using ExtraBucks.